jb74cc/rshiny_dashboard_project/README.md

 ### Ethical and legal considerations of the data

-**There are no/There may be ethical considerations, because …** This is an open source
+**There are no/There may be ethical considerations, because …**

 <br>
-The datasets are covered by the Open Government License, which means you are encouraged to use and adapt, combine, explore, distribute, and publish in your own project the information that is available under this licence freely and flexibly.
+The datasets are covered by the Open Government License (provided by Public Health Scotland), which means you are encouraged to use and adapt, combine, explore, distribute, and publish in your own project the information that is available under this licence freely and flexibly.
+There is not any personal information and id documents included in the datasets.
 You must, however, acknowledge the source of the Information in your product or application by including or linking to any attribution statement specified by the Information Provider(s) and, where possible, provide a link to this licence: https://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/